Patrick has been working as a freelance writer on fiverr for the past 2 years.

 How Does Unemployment Affect Young Adults?

 Poor economy and unemployment are some of the issues that raise concerns in every other country globally.
-This is largely due to the fact that they can result in a chain of event that can significantly affect an entire country.
-With high competition on a global platform, it is the young people who are finding themselves faced by a range of challenges of unemployment- these including low income levels and well-being.
-In addition to the contemporaneous, there are a range of negative long term impacts on the lives of these individuals in their later lives that include among others subsequent low pays and reduced life chances.
-Whereas there was a time when people would leave high school and find decent jobs to support themselves and their families, such factors and population increase globally and the fact that more people are highly educated have come to mean high competition among young people.
-Let's look at the various social and psychological impacts of unemployment among the young adults.
+This is largely due to the fact that they can result in a chain of events that can significantly affect an entire country.
+With high competition on a global platform, it is the young people who are finding themselves facing a range of challenges of unemployment, such as low income levels and well-being.
+In addition to the contemporaneous, there are a range of negative long term impacts on the lives of these individuals in their later lives that include low pay and reduced life chances.
+Whereas there was a time when people would leave high school and find decent jobs to support themselves and their families, factors like a global population increase and higher rates of education have come to mean high competition among young people.
+Let's look at the various social and psychological impacts of unemployment among young adults.

 The Effects of Unemployment

 Some of the long term impacts of young unemployment can be seen in their future pay and income.
-This is largely due to the fact that as a result of unemployment among the young adults, they are likely to remain in the low income bracket in the long run as they contend with short term, low paying jobs.
-According to Layte et al. (2000) this can not only result in lower future occupational status, but also downward job mobility that will ultimately result in having lower quality jobs.
-By looking at these predictions, a good number of the young adults are likely to be inclined in to getting wealthy in other means that may be described as unorthodox.
-According to a recent report, it was reported that some of the young adults and youth in the east African region are joining terrorist groups for economic benefits.
+This is largely due to the fact that, as a result of unemployment among young adults, they are likely to remain in the low income bracket in the long run as they contend with short term, low paying jobs.
+According to Layte et al. (2000), this can not only result in lower future occupational status, but also downward job mobility that will ultimately result in having lower quality jobs.
+By looking at these predictions, a good number of the young adults are likely to be inclined into getting wealthy in other means that may be described as unorthodox.
+According to a recent report, it was reported that some of the youth in the east African region are joining terrorist groups for economic benefits.
 With high levels of unemployment, some will be willing to do anything in order to benefit economically.

 The Relationship Between Unemployment and Drug use

 In 2015, Lee, Hill, Hartigan, Boden, Guttmannova, Kosterman, Bailey & Catalano published a study that investigated that relationship between unemployment and substance use among young adults.
-For this study, the researchers tested to determine whether unemployment among the young adults predicted their heavy drinking episodes, smoking of cigarettes as well as the use of cannabis.
+For this study, the researchers tested to determine whether unemployment among young adults predicted their heavy drinking episodes.
+They also looked into their smoking of cigarettes as well as the use of cannabis.
 According to the results that were obtained, the researchers came to the conclusion that unemployment is associated with heavy drinking episodes among young adults as well as cigarette use.
 However, no relationship was obtained between unemployment and the use of cannabis.